adomiter/originVisualizations/README.md

 Our methodology revolved around the two visualizations we wanted to create, one in Kepler.gl and one in ShinyApp.

-1. we needed to collect the data and clean the data for the visualizations.
+1. We first collected the data and cleaned the data for the visualizations.
 Predicitons were randomized given that they are based on a proprietary model.
-Not too much information can be said about this method.
+Not too much information can be said about this method as it would reveal private information.

 2. Then, we created the visualization for the Census data in Kepler.gl.
-A lot of processing was done initially.
-This included using a Census API and cleaning the data at the census tract level.
-Unfortunately, this resulted in a huge amount of data that would not load fast enog.
-Moreover, we felt that the functionality of Kepler.gl could give users the abitlity to really explore the data they chose.
+With the Census data already cleaned we added the dataset to Kepler.gl.
 We included only data relevant to the discussion of properties.
- - Change the basemap
- - Style the census tract polygons
- - Modify the tool tip to include the following pieces of information: population, population density, median household income, income growth rate, population growth rate, census rent, rent affordability ratio, renter proportion, and units per capita.
+To prepare a final version of this visualization, we changed the basemap to Dark with no labels to highlight the census tract polygons.
+We styled the census tract polygons to a bright orange shade.
+Lastly, we modified the tool tip to include the following pieces of information: population, population density, median household income, income growth rate, population growth rate, census rent, rent affordability ratio, renter proportion, and units per capita.

-3. Finally, we created the visualization for the Rent Prediction date in a Shiny app.
+3. Lastly, we created the visualization for the Rent Prediction date in a Shiny app.
  - To do this, we first created an account on Shinyapps.io which would allow us to store and run our final app on webpage.
 Using 'rsconnect' we were able to set the account information within RStudio.
- - Instead of using an Rmarkdown we created an Shiny Web App.
+Instead of using an Rmarkdown we created an Shiny Web App which consisted of three main parts.
+  - First, load the packages.
- - Define UI for application.
+  - Secondly, we define UI for application.
     + We started with setting the theme of the UI using one of the custom Bootstrap Sass themes.
-   + Then, we set the application title.
+    + Then, we set the application title to Origin Effective Rent Dashboard.
-   + Created a sidebar panel with a dropdown menu and slider.
+    + Nest, we created a sidebar panel with a dropdown menu and slider.
 The dropdown menu allows the user to choose from the following choices: Number of Properties, Mean Current Effective Rent, Year over Year Effective Rent Growth Rate, and Predicted Five Year Average Effective Rent Growth Rate.
-   + Within the UI, how a plot of the generated distribution
+    + Within the UI, the choropleth map is shown to the right of the sidebar panel.
- - Define server logic required to draw the map.
+  - Thirdly, we define the server logic required to draw the map.
     + Modify the data displayed using the input choice
     + Modify the legend using the input choice
     + Create the desired map